 You don’t even have to travel to get to a vacation destination because you’re already living in one!
 Puerto Plata’s stretch of golden sandy beaches attracts tourists from around the globe.
 The Dominican Republic is the most visited island in the Caribbean by far and for good reason.
 You can whale watch, explore national parks, enjoy seafood at a beachside restaurant, and have excursions through the tropical, mountainous countryside.

 While you’re already living in a beautiful area, volunteers do have vacation time to explore surrounding areas as well.
-Most choose to stay in the DR for their vacations because there’s more than enough to see and do, but you can also travel to nearby Caribbean islands like Turks and Caicos and Puerto Rico if you want.
+Most choose to stay in the DR for their vacations because there’s more than enough to see and do, but you can also take a trip to Caribbean islands like Turks and Caicos and Puerto Rico if you want.

 Samana, Dominican Republic — Stay in an actual tree house for your vacation which ends up being a major highlight for just about every volunteer that comes!
 Ride bikes the beach, swing from rope swings at the base of a waterfall, go snorkeling and island hopping, zip lining, and visit Los Haitises National Park.